Population demographics of white dwarf binaries with intermediate separations: Gaia constraints on post-AGB mass

 \subsubsection{Color excess distribution}

 Figure \ref{fig:real_CE_v_params} shows the reported color excess of the observed non-\textit{class I} sample as a function of $M_1$, [Fe/H], $P_{\rm orb}$, and eccentricity.
-Recall that \citet{Shahaf2024MNRAS} set [Fe/H] = 0.0 for $\sim 20\%$ of sources with unreliable metallicites, causing the vertical streak at this value.
+Recall that \citet{Shahaf2024MNRAS} set [Fe/H] = 0.0 for $\sim 20\%$ of sources with unreliable metallicites, causing a vertical streak at [Fe/H] = 0.0.
 Several other features stand out.
 Firstly, we observe a significant anti-correlation between color excess and [Fe/H]: essentially all sources with [Fe/H] $< -0.5$ have significant color excess.
 The source of this trend is uncertain, with one possibility being that the assumed relationship between color and metallicity is too strong in the PARSEC models (i.e. metal-poor stars are predicted to be bluer than they really are).
-Metal-poor stars are also older and thus on average are more evolved than they would be at the assumed age of 2 Gyr.
-This means that the observed sample is likely to be biased against metal-poor binaries.
-Second, we see there is a correlation between color excess and eccentricity.
+Metal-poor stars are old, and thus on average are more evolved than they would be at the assumed age of 2 Gyr.
+This means that their color excess will be overestimated on average, and that the observed sample is likely to be biased against metal-poor WD+MS binaries.

+Second, there is a correlation between color excess and eccentricity.
 Hierarchical triples are expected to have higher eccentricities on average than WD+MS binaries, so this trend likely reflects an increasing fraction of triples at high color excess.
-A further discussion of this trend can be found in Appendix \ref{ssec:appendix_triplefrac_met}.
-We also see that there is a cloud of sources with primary masses between $\sim 0.6 - 1.2\,M_{\odot}$ with systematically negative color excess, suggesting that the PARSEC models predict stars to be redder than they are in reality.
+Further exploration of the trend can be found in Appendix \ref{ssec:appendix_triplefrac_met}.

+We also observe a cloud of sources with primary masses of $0.6 - 1.2\,M_{\odot}$ with systematically negative color excess, suggesting that the PARSEC models predict stars to be redder than they are in reality.